 In an effort to put an end to this inexcusable crime and help restore hope and dignity to victims, Place of Hope provides human trafficking prevention, education and recovery services.
-Place of Hope teaches prevention and awareness education to the community and partners with the others to prevent these victims from being trafficked, while educating the community on what to look for and how to help.
+Place of Hope provides prevention and awareness education to the community and partners with others to prevent at-risk children and youth from being trafficked.
+This program trains the community on what to look for and how to help.
 Recovery services are provided for victims throughout all of our programs.
 These services include professional case management, quality medical care, counseling, therapy, tutoring, mentoring, life-skills development, hope and healing opportunities.
 Place of Hope is dedicated to providing these victims with the tools they need to overcome their past and create a bright future.

 Where Do We Restore Hope?